 |Launch Date and Time||Oct.
 19, 2008 | 17:48 UT|

 |Launch Site||Ronald Reagan Ballistic Missile Defense Test Site, Republic of the Marshall Islands|

-IBEX made the first all-sky maps of the heliosphere.
+IBEX already has made the first all-sky map of the heliosphere.
 One of the immediate results was a surprise: the maps are bisected by a bright, winding ribbon of unknown origin.
 The finding could change our understanding of the heliosphere.